artemislena/gtrr/index.md

 ---
-title: Global Transgender Resource Registry
+title: "Global Transgender Resource Registry"
 layout: gtrr.liquid
 ---
 This is the Global Transgender Resource Registry, GTRR for short.
 It contains various resources helpful for transgender people, such as lists of medical professionals and clinics, lists of local support groups, and